 Maple Roasted Butternut Squash

-Maple Roasted Butternut Squash is a simple Fall dish that is made coconut oil, maple syrup, cinnamon, and sprinkled with walnuts.
-The perfect cozy side dish that is so versatile!
+Maple Roasted Butternut Squash is a simple Fall dish that is made with coconut oil, maple syrup, cinnamon, and sprinkled with pecans.
+The perfect cozy side dish that is so versatile and goes with any meal!

 Butternut Squash is truly one of the most versatile winter squashes.
 It can be made sweet or savory, and can be used in SO many different ways!
 You can roast it with maple syrup like we did with this recipe, put it in savory salads, on top of quinoa with cranberries for breakfast, use it in chili, or creamy risotto, the options are endless!